gosukiwi/Pasukon/README.md

 ### Named Parameters
-To make things easier to manage, you can use the special `as` combinator, which takes a parser on the left hand side, and a token on the right hand side.
+To make things easier to manage, you can use the special `as` combinator, which takes a parser on the left hand side, and an arbitrary name on the hand side.
 Then it will give you access to a variable of the same name when evaluating code.
 You can access it using `$.<my-name>`:

 ```
 statement
-  | (*(:A or :B) as :demo) then :C 'return { type: "STATEMENT", name: $.demo.join(""), c: $2 }'
+  | (*(:A or :B) as :demo) then :C
+  |> 'return { type: "STATEMENT", name: $.demo.join(""), c: $2 }'
   ;
 ```

-### Using The Context
+### Setting The Evaluation Context
-You can add to the context in which the code in grammars get evaluated.
+You can also set the context in which the code in grammars gets evaluated.

 ```
 Evaluator.setContext({ foo: function () { return 2 } })